Pattern — WebSocket¶

 {:request-id request-id

-:source-socket-id (:socket-id data)}]]}]]})
+:source-socket-id (socket-id data)}]]}]]})

 :clear-request

-(fn [data [_ {:keys [request-id]}]]
+(fn [{:keys [data] [_ {:keys [request-id]}] :event}]

 {:data (update data :in-flight dissoc request-id)})